 In spring 2021, the Carthage Board of Trustees passed a resolution to recognize 75 Years of Black Excellence.
 The board enthusiastically celebrates the achievements of Black alumni over that span and recognizes 75 Years of Black Excellence as a compelling and important means to bring Carthaginians together, both to celebrate the achievements of the past and to inspire the achievements of the future.

 75 Years of Black Excellence lifts up Black communities and voices, and cherish, embrace, and celebrate Black contributions to our beloved Carthage community.
-Spring 2021 events included the creation of a Java and Justice podcast series, a Black Graduates Ceremony, and the first-ever Black Graduates Ceremony.
+Spring 2021 events included the creation of a Java and Justice podcast series and a Black Graduates Ceremony.
 Fall 2021 events include a Soul Food Luncheon bringing students together with alumni, faculty, and local community members in support of Carthage’s African American students during new student welcome.
-Additionally, Homecoming weekend Oct.
+Additionally, Homecoming Weekend Oct.
 15-17 will include a career-networking event for alumni to share tips for success with current students, a tailgate reunion for the Wiggan-Kenniebrew Black Alumni Network, and an Evening of Elegance formal party for students and alumni.
 The year of celebrations will conclude with Martin Luther King Day celebrations.

 Related fundraising events included a Carthage Giving Day challenge that raised more than $5,000 to support diversity, equity, and inclusion efforts on campus including the Wiggan-Kenniebrew Scholarship Funds, the Intercultural Center, and the Urban Teacher Prep Program.
 Additionally, three trustees gave seed money to create the 75 Years of Black Excellence endowed scholarship fund, which will be awarded to a rising senior to recognize outstanding achievement and/or contributions to campus diversity, equity, and inclusion efforts.